PeterCamilleri/mini_term/README.md

     Exception              # From Ruby.
       StandardError        # From Ruby.
-        RuntimeError       # From Ruby.
+        MiniTermError      # The abstract base exception for mini term.
-          MiniTermInternal # An internal error happened.
+          MiniWTF          # An internal error happened.
 This shouldn't happen.
           MiniTermNoMap    # No map can be found for the current terminal type.
           MiniTermKME      # A keyboard mapping error was detected.